cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P4 draws the domain, speaks extensively about the application and ties to it throughout
    - P7 "Yeah, those are examples.
 Exactly what it is depends on the application."

   #### Data is described based on how it is stored

   - P2: "we just take ensembles of data and load them into pandas data frames, and then using those pandas data data frame, perform analysis on that data."
   - P3: "Do you want to know the kind of the structure of the data the way it's stored?"
   - P7: "So this is kind of the high level view a bit more low level, you'll get into like how it's actually organized in memory, and on disk and stuff like that."

   #### Data is described based on how it is accessed

   - P1: "Yeah, so I'm just doing a performance data table, kind of because that's the way I think about when I read in a data set, and I'm working with a data set."
   - P4: "for example, they have an instrumentation solution that looks particularly at higher libraries, not so much CPU counters, and we ran into similar analysts problem there because we are dealing with multi dimensional data.
 And then we have to slice and cut through the data to get like a view that allows for fair comparisons."

   #### Data is described based on how it is used

   - P4: "So we would like if we want to do comparative studies to inform maybe the choice of a library or compiler, we would look at multiple measurements of that.
 And also multiple measurements across different of these input parameters, for example, to see how the behavior and others is changing, in particular, how the performance might improve or degrade, according to that."
   - P4: "for example, they have an instrumentation solution that looks particularly at higher libraries, not so much CPU counters, and we ran into similar analysts problem there because we are dealing with multi dimensional data.
 And then we have to slice and cut through the data to get like a view that allows for fair comparisons."
   - P4: "So in that sense, if we are looking at studying performance, for compute optimization, for example, then we will typically try to construct an ensemble that has varying parameters, and would construct the instrumentation so that we are not capturing things that are subject to resource to too much noise or to share resources."
   - P6: "basically, the study of performance on different machines"
   - P6: "Essentially, some of the questions were, how much noise do we see in those different runs?
 Is there are the runs on AWS more noisy?
 And then also comparing the performance?
 So if you have essentially comparable hardware, you know, on pram, and then in the clouds, do you get the same performance?"

   #### Goal Oriented Data Descriptions

   - P9: "One is aggregation, which would basically give you a, well, a profile that you normally get out of applications that we look at where we aggregating things . . .
 And then we're testing that run across a bunch of numbers of threads actually, sort of get only like single process runs, because we're looking only at the local [MeasurementAPI] instrumentation time, but over different numbers of threads."
   - P10: "We might be running it with different versions of [BenchmarkSuite], and understanding the performance of [BenchmarkSuite].
 You could be using different compilers in the [BenchmarkSuite] and understanding compiler benefits or performance benefits"

   #### Data is described based on analysis workflow

   - P6: "So the error bars were very similar on on machine one and machine two, were once on prem and ones in the cloud.
 And then I did the exact same thing for communication.
 And I saw a very different very different picture. . ."

+Maybe bundle some of these following ones v:

   #### Exact data is not important

     - P1: "so the data I work with, it's sort of arbitrary as a developer"
     - P1: "the columns themselves are kind of arbitrary"